-The Master of Science in Infectious Disease program provides training in various aspects of research, including basic, translational and clinical research, in the field of infectious disease.
+The Master of Science in Infectious Disease (INFD) program provides training in various aspects of research, including basic, translational and clinical research, in the field of infectious disease.
 In particular, the program focuses on research and development relevant to new diagnostics, therapeutics and vaccines to prevent and/or treat infectious diseases such HIV/AIDS, hepatitis, influenza, malaria and many other viral, bacterial, parasitic and fungal pathogens.
 Special attention will be given to the study of therapeutic and vaccine target identification, drug and vaccine discovery and development, resistance mechanisms and immune escape mechanisms during the course of treatment.

 The Master of Science in Infectious Disease program is designed to provide academic and practical knowledge in translational research in the areas of immunological and inflammatory diseases.